 What are load cells?

 Load cells are sensors or transducers found at the heart of every weighing machine, electronic scale, or piece of weighing equipment.
+Even your old bathroom scale!
 It’s here that they’re used to convert load - or force - into a measurable electrical Mv output signal.

 Put simply?
 They’re used to measure weight.